Sign Up for a Free Account

 Streptococcus pneumoniae is the most common causative agent of community-acquired bacterial meningitis worldwide.

-• When bacterial meningitis is suspected, empiric antimicrobial therapy and dexamethasone should be initiated prior to performing lumbar puncture and obtaining cerebrospinal fluid for analysis.
+• When bacterial meningitis is suspected, empiric antimicrobial therapy and dexamethasone should be initiated before performing lumbar puncture and obtaining cerebrospinal fluid for analysis.

 • Despite significant decreases in morbidity and mortality with antimicrobial therapy, sequelae such as hearing loss, ischemic stroke, epilepsy, focal neurologic deficits, and cognitive impairment are common.

-• Vaccinations are available for Streptococcus pneumoniae and Neisseria meningitis, the 2 most common causative organisms of bacterial meningitis.
+• Vaccinations are available for Streptococcus pneumoniae and Neisseria meningitis, the two most common causative organisms of bacterial meningitis.

 This is an article preview.